david-foo/grid-eye-show/README.md

 Connect the XDK board to the I2C1.

-Double-click the file to rum it.
+Double-click the file to run it.

 After test click the X on GUI to close it.
 Then insert the next board.Again...